root-project/web/Manual/root_classes_data_types_and_global_variables/index.md

 toc_sticky: true
 ---

-ROOT is modular scientific software toolkit and provides numerous ROOT classes for big data processing, statistical analysis, visualization and storage, → see *ROOT classes*.
+ROOT is modular scientific software toolkit and provides numerous ROOT classes for big data processing, statistical analysis, visualization and storage, → see [ROOT classes]('root-classes").

-ROOT uses predefined and machine independent data types to ensure the size of variables, → see *Machine independent data types*.
+ROOT uses predefined and machine independent data types to ensure the size of variables, → see [Machine independent data types](#machine-independent-data-types).

-ROOT has a set of global ROOT variables that apply to a ROOT session, → see *Global ROOT variables.*
+ROOT has a set of global ROOT variables that apply to a ROOT session, → see [Global ROOT variables](#global-root-variables).

 The following naming conventions apply to ROOT objects: